Native Bird Care & Rescue in Central Oregon

 • Scrub baths at least once a week or two times a month under normal conditions.

-• Do not put soap or cleaning chemicals in your yard.
+• No soap or cleaning chemicals in your birdbaths.

-• Be careful about dumping bleach or soap into your yard, both are deadly to birds.
-Instead, take the bath top off and wash in a tub.
+• Do not get bleach or soap in your yard, both are deadly to birds.
+Instead, take the top off and wash in a tub or driveway.

 • Rake or sweep up all seed hulls, leaves, needles (a shop vacuum helps).

-• Remove first inch of soil or wash your grass very well.
+• Remove the first inch of soil or spray your grass very well.

 • Place a tarp or cardboard under the feeders for easy debris removal.